fomightez/jan2015feng_gr_m/sources.rst

 The sources for the information used today came from those linked throughtout the content.

-However, certain sources desrve special highlighting as they were particularly useful in developing this workshop, contain a wealth of related resources, or are especially pertinent at this stage.
+However, certain sources deserve special highlighting as they were particularly useful in developing this workshop, contain a wealth of related resources, or are especially pertinent at this stage.